triton-inference-server/model_analyzer/docs/config.md

 # launched in docker launch mode
 [ triton_docker_labels: <dict> ]

-# Dict of name=value pairs containing arguments that will be applied to the tritonserver docker
+# Dict of name=value pairs containing arguments (applied to the run command) that will be
-# container launched in docker launch mode
+# applied to the tritonserver docker container launched in docker launch mode
 [ triton_docker_args: <dict> ]
 ```